benbaror/SNocs/README.md

 SNocs simplifies SCons project configuration:

-1. SNocs is able to build any project from user's workspace even you are not in project directory.
+1. SNocs is able to build any project from your's workspace even you are not in project directory.
-2. User can set dependencies in SConscript that SNocs will automatically build them.
+2. You can set dependencies in SConscript that SNocs will automatically build them.
-3. SNocs allows user to choose compiler, platform and configuration in command line.
+3. SNocs allows you to choose compiler, platform and configuration in command line.
 4. SNocs enables you to set up Unit tests for the project.
 5. SNocs is integrated into golang workspace structure. (http://golang.org/doc/code.html)
 6. It can be used with another projects workspace structure, by editing builder.py.